National Closing The Gap Indigenous Health Conference

 divider

-ACKNOWLEDGMENT TO COUNTRY
+ACKNOWLEDGEMENT TO COUNTRY

 In Australia, the protocol is to recognise the Traditional Owners of the land to which we are gathering.
-Therefore, all presentations must begin with an acknowledgment to country and to local Traditional Elders: “We wish to acknowledge and respect the traditional custodians whose ancestral lands we are to meet upon.
+Therefore, all presentations must begin with an acknowledgement to country and to local Traditional Elders: “We wish to acknowledge and respect the traditional custodians whose ancestral lands we are to meet upon.
 We acknowledge the deep feelings of attachment and relationship of Aboriginal peoples to Country.
 We also pay respects to the cultural authority of Aboriginal peoples visiting / attending from other areas of Australia who are present here”.

 Indigenous Conference Services acknowledges and pay our respect to the Traditional people of the Country.
 "Welcome to Country" ceremony and "acknowledging the traditional custodians" of the land shows respect for Aboriginal people as Australia's First Peoples.
 Ceremonies and protocols are a fundamental part of Aboriginal cultures.